theCaravan/raspberrypi-weather-station/README.md

 Press the lower right button once TBD

 Run this on startup:
 Systemd allows a script to run on startup.
-In this repository there is a folder /etc/systemd/user.
-This matches the file structure of where you should place the rasperrypi-weather-station.service file.
+In this repository there is a folder /etc/systemd/system.
+This matches the file structure of where you should place the raspberrypi-weather-station.service file.

+Additionally, you should create a ".env" file in this directory with your OPENWEATHER_API_KEY value set, like this:
+OPENWEATHER_API_KEY=abcdefghijklmnop

 Once you place it, run these commands: sudo systemctl enable --now systemd-timesyncd.service